ten-protocol/foundation/governance-guidelines.md

 Unlike some other L2s, Obscuro itself is decentralised and permissionless.
 This means that anyone can launch an Obscuro validator and connect it to the Obscuro network, and that validator can take part in securing the network and processing transactions on it.

 Obscuro is both a protocol and a network, and both require governance and controlled evolution in a way which fits with the decentralised and permissionless model.
-Obscuro Network exists to operate the protocol of Obscuro, which is specified in the "White Paper" of the Obscuro Open Source Project codebase, but later may be formalised in a "Yellow Paper" protocol specification document, which then will become canonical.
+Obscuro Network exists to operate the protocol of Obscuro.
+The protocol is specified in the "White Paper" of the Obscuro project codebase, but later may be formalised in a canonical "Yellow Paper" protocol specification document.

 The Obscuro project and network aim to realise the following values:
 * Decentralised, meaning that there is no central infrastructure or decision-making organisation beyond that which is needed for coordination and governance.